 Going beyond baguettes and muffins, bakeries in the Milwaukee area embrace ethnic traditions while folding in locally harvested or procured ingredients for a new angle to locavore eating.
 From churros and empanadas at Lopez on the South Side to pastel-colored macarons and fruit tarts at Le Reve Patisserie & Café in Wauwatosa, here’s where to go.

-So popular in East Tosa that a Bay View satellite bakery of the same concept opened in 2014, giving those closer to the lake the chance to scoop up some of the best baguettes in town, Rocket Baby is a favorite among bakery lovers.
+A popular Saturday-morning stop since it opened in 2014, giving those closer to the lake the chance to scoop up some of the best baguettes in town, Rocket Baby Bakery is a favorite among bakery lovers.
 Loaves of bread here are divine—like the Cranberry Walnut Sourdough—but so are the individual treats, like monkey bread, chocolate croissant and Kouign Amann (pastry from Brittany, France).
 This is about as close to a European-style bakery as you’re going to get.

 In business for nearly a half center, this Italian bakery fits right into the neighborhood’s Italian-immigrant vibe (there’s an Italian grocer, Glorioso’s, next door).
 Sunday’s ham-and-rolls deal is very popular but so are the colorful and sugar-y Italian cookies sold by the pound daily.
 These include biscotti, macaroons, chocolate-dipped cookies and more.
 Loaves of bread are competitively priced at under $3.
 Classic Italian pastries are also available, like cannoli, hazelnut cream horns and limoncello cake.